BankNatchapol/US-Immigration-Data-Pipeline/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is to create ETL Data pipeline using spark for 4 datasets immigration, airport, us demographics and world temperature data.

+In this project i use Spark because of Fast, powerful, simple trajectory, Spark unlocks the power of data by handling large-scale data with speed.
+It abstracts complexity of data access across countless landing zones such as the Hadoop Distributed File System (HDFS), relational databases, fast-moving data streams, distributed file systems and much more.

 There are 5 detailed steps:
 * Step 1: Scope the Project and Gather Data